 Colours and special colours

-How do I recognize spot colours in my file?
+How do I recognize spot colors in my file?

 Spot colors are often marked as special color fields in design programs.
 They are not included in the CMYK color space and must be converted to CMYK manually.

-How do I convert spot colours to CMYK?
+How do I convert spot colors to CMYK?

 To convert spot colors to CMYK, change the color setting in your design program to Process Color and the color mode to CMYK.

-Why do spot colours need to be converted to CMYK?
+Why do spot colors need to be converted to CMYK?

-As our printing processes are based on the CMYK colour mode, all spot colours must be converted to CMYK to ensure correct and consistent colour reproduction.
+As our printing processes are based on the CMYK color mode, all spot colors must be converted to CMYK to ensure correct and consistent color reproduction.

 Yes, you can use Pantone colors, but they must be converted to CMYK color mode before printing.
 This ensures that the colors are printed correctly.